Degrees of Freedom of Cache-Aided Interference Channels Assisted by Active Intelligent Reflecting Surfaces: Introduction

-The DoF of interference channels with multi-antennas in the presence of IRSs has also been investigated \cite{MIMO_D2D, Yu_MIMO_ISIT, noncoherentmimo, zheng2022dof}.
-For instance, in \cite{MIMO_D2D}, the authors considered a multi-antenna D2D network with a passive IRS and applied techniques based on Riemannian Manifold for a rank-minimization problem to enhance the DoF.
-In \cite{Yu_MIMO_ISIT}, it was shown that the sum-DoF a multiple-input multiple-output (MIMO) interference channel with $K_T$ transmitters and $K_R$ receivers can be enhanced from $\min \left(K_T, K_R \right)$ \cite{JafarMIMO} to $\min \left(K_T+\frac{Q}{2}-\frac{1}{2}, Q, K_R \right)$ using a $Q$-elements IRS.
-In \cite{noncoherentmimo}, the authors studied the same problem in the absence of channel state information (CSI) and within a non-coherent setup.
-Furthermore, the sum-DoF of an IRS-assisted $2\times 2$ MIMO, when the number of antennas is equal, was also studied in \cite{zheng2022dof}.
+The DoF of multiple-input multiple-output (MIMO) interference channels assisted by IRSs has also been studied in the literature \cite{MIMO_D2D, DoF_Modulation_IRS, zheng2022dof, K_User_MIMO, Rank_deficient_MIMO, jiang2025dofanalysisbeamformingdesign, RIS_Cooperative_IA_MIMO, Iterative_IA, noncoherentmimo}.
+For instance, \cite{MIMO_D2D} studied a multi-antenna D2D network with a passive IRS and applied techniques based on Riemannian Manifold for a rank-minimization problem.
+In \cite{DoF_Modulation_IRS}, the authors showed that the sum-DoF of a MIMO interference channel with $K_T$ antennas at the transmitter and $K_R$ antennas at the receiver can be enhanced from $\min \{K_T, K_R\}$, derived in \cite{JafarMIMO}, to $\min \{K_T+\frac{Q}{2}-\frac{1}{2}, Q, K_R\}$ using a $Q$-element IRS.
+In \cite{zheng2022dof}, the authors derived achievable sum-DoF results and active IRS gain conditions for $2 \times 2$ MIMO interference channels with arbitrary antenna configurations.
+In IRS-assisted K-user MIMO networks, \cite{K_User_MIMO} showed that joint active-passive beamforming based on interference subspace alignment improves the DoF compared with the case without an IRS, while \cite{Rank_deficient_MIMO, jiang2025dofanalysisbeamformingdesign} derived lower and upper DoF bounds for rank-deficient channels.
+In \cite{RIS_Cooperative_IA_MIMO}, a passive IRS-assisted cooperative interference alignment scheme was proposed for MIMO multi-user networks, leveraging space–time precoding to enhance achievable DoF with fewer IRS elements.
+Additionally, \cite{noncoherentmimo} studied scenarios without channel state information (CSI) in non-coherent settings.
+Furthermore, active IRSs have been investigated in the presence of security constraints, where properly designed IRS beamforming can suppress information leakage and increase the secure DoF of the system \cite{Yener_Wiretap, SDoF_Broadcast_Confidential, SDoF_MIMO_Wiretap_Su, SDoF_Green}.